Azure/azure-libraries-for-java/README.md

 [![Build Status](https://dev.azure.com/azure-sdk/public/_apis/build/status/fluentJava/Azure.azure-libraries-for-java?branchName=master)](https://dev.azure.com/azure-sdk/public/_build/latest?definitionId=608&branchName=master)
 [![Build Status](https://travis-ci.org/Azure/azure-libraries-for-java.svg?style=flat-square&label=build&branch=master)](https://travis-ci.org/Azure/azure-libraries-for-java)

+# Try the Next-Generation Azure Management SDK for Java now

+A new set of Azure Management Libraries for Java that follows the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) are now in public preview.
+If you are interested in the new generation SDK for Java, please find more details [here](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/management).

 # Azure Management Libraries for Java

 This README is based on the released stable version (1.35.1).
 If you are looking for other releases, see [More Information](#more-information).